azazellochg/pytemscript/docs/installation.rst

 #####################

-This assumes you want to setup a remote client and have already installed pytemscript on the microscope PC (Windows) which will run a :ref:`server <remote>`.
+This assumes you want to setup a remote client and have already installed pytemscript on the microscope PC (Windows) which will run a `server <remote.html>`_.
 The installation commands are the same as above:

 .. code-block:: python